kakaroto18/ProjectO/Readme.md

 1. Install Ruby and gems (Ruby 2.3+ recommended)

 ```
-# For example, on Ubuntu 16.04, you can run:
+# If you use Ubuntu 16.04, you can run:
 sudo apt-get install ruby gnutls-bin
-sudo gem install sshkit sinatra
+sudo gem install sshkit sinatra os

+# If you use macOS, you can run:
+brew install gnutls
+(sudo) gem install sshkit sinatra os
 ```

 2. Checkout this project and prepare `config.yml`